EmmanuelLefevre/Documentations/git_cheatsheets.md

 | :--------------: | :---------: |
 |`git tag -a v1.0 -m "Version 1.0"`|Crée tag annoté pour marquer une version dans l'historique des commits (facilite le suivi des versions)|

-⭐⭐⭐ I hope you enjoy it, if so don't hesitate to leave a like on my repository (click on the "Star" button at the top right of the repository page).
+⭐⭐⭐ I hope you enjoy it, if so don't hesitate to leave a like on this repository and on the "Settings" one (click on the "Star" button at the top right of the repository page).
 Thanks 🤗